 (4) Comply with all applicable billing instructions contained in the bureau's provider billing and reimbursement manual in effect on the billed date(s) of service.

-(I) The bureau may establish a maximum allowable cost for single source or multi-source medications which are pharmaceutically and therapeutically equivalent, that is, contain identical doses of the active ingredient and have the same biological effects as determined by the food and drug administration (FDA) and designated by an "A" code value in the FDA publication, "Approved Drug Products With Therapeutic Equivalence Evaluations" in effect on the billed date(s) of service.
+(I) The bureau may establish a maximum allowable cost for single source or multi-source medications which are pharmaceutically and therapeutically equivalent, that is, contain identical doses of the active ingredient and have the same biological effects as determined by the FDA and designated by an "A" code value in the FDA publication, "Approved Drug Products With Therapeutic Equivalence Evaluations" in effect on the billed date(s) of service.
 The methodology used to determine a maximum allowable cost for a qualified drug product shall be determined by the bureau.
 For multi-source drugs, the bureau may choose to utilize the maximum allowable cost list of a vendor or develop its own maximum allowable cost list.
-For single source drugs, the maximum allowable cost shall be the drug's average wholesale price minus nine per cent.
+For single source drugs, the maximum allowable cost shall be the drug's AWP price minus fifteen per cent.

-(J) Claimants who request a brand name drug or whose physician specifies a brand name drug designated by "dispense as written" on the prescription for a medication for which single source or multi-source medications exist that are pharmaceutically and therapeutically equivalent, as defined in paragraph (I) of this rule, shall be liable for the product cost difference between the established maximum allowable cost price of the drug product and the average wholesale price of the dispensed brand name drug minus nine percent.
-However, the bureau may approve reimbursement of the dispensed brand name drug at the average wholesale price of the drug minus nine per cent if the following circumstances are met:
+(J) Claimants who request a brand name drug or whose physician specifies a brand name drug designated by "dispense as written" on the prescription for a medication for which single source or multi-source medications exist that are pharmaceutically and therapeutically equivalent, as defined in paragraph (I) of this rule, shall be liable for the product cost difference between the established maximum allowable cost price of the drug product and the AWP of the dispensed brand name drug minus fifteen percent.
+However, the bureau may approve reimbursement of the dispensed brand name drug at the AWP of the drug minus fifteen per cent if the following circumstances are met:

 (1) The injured worker has a documented, systemic allergic reaction which is consistent with known symptoms or clinical findings of a medication allergy; and